Advanced Game Setup

 Editor Data Files

-If you have created or edited any nations, leagues or competitions in the Pre-Game Editor, and have saved them into the Editor Data folder, they will appear here for your selection and inclusion in game.
-Each creation will have a tick box which, if selected, will include the desired choice in your game.
+If you have created or edited any nations, leagues or competitions in the Pre-Game Editor, and have saved them into the Editor Data folder, they appear here for your selection and inclusion in game.
+Each creation has a tick box which, if selected, includes the desired choice in your game.

-When the game has finished loading, you will be prompted to complete your managerial profile and add a manager to the game.
+When the game has finished loading, you are prompted to complete your managerial profile and add a manager to the game.

-The Football Manager™ In-Game Editor is purchasable through Steam and allows you to make real-time edits to your saved games.
+The Football Manager™ In-Game Editor is purchasable through your platform’s associated store and allows you to make real-time edits to your saved games.
 Once activated, you will notice an ‘Edit’ option on various screens and in assorted Actions Menus.

-The ‘Edit’ option on the Title Bar will typically allow you to edit ‘hidden’ attributes and values, such as a player’s Current and Potential Abilities.
-The ‘Edit’ functionality found within the ‘Actions’ menu, however (click on ‘Start Editing’), will allow you to edit a person’s profile ‘live’, as you see it.
-For example, a player’s attributes and biographical details will turn into editable fields while editing is enabled, with the values open to alteration.
+The ‘Edit’ option on the Title Bar typically allows you to edit ‘hidden’ attributes and values, such as a player’s Current and Potential Abilities.
+The ‘Edit’ functionality found within the ‘Actions’ menu, however (click on ‘Start Editing’), allows you to edit a person’s profile ‘live’, as you see it.
+For example, a player’s attributes and biographical details turn into editable fields while editing is enabled, with the values open to alteration.
 Once you’re happy with the amendments, click on ‘Stop Editing’ from the same ‘Actions’ menu section.

 There are a vast number of achievements to tick off during your Football Manager career.
-You can see a full list of them by visiting the appropriate section on the platform (e.g. Steam) you’re playing on, and you can compare your progress to that of managers around the world.
+You can see a full list of them by visiting the appropriate section on the platform you’re playing on (e.g. Steam), and you can compare your progress to that of managers around the world.